Norma Green — Coochiemudlo Gem

 Coochiemudlo lost Norma Green in August 2024, and like her beloved Bruce, she did not want a service.
 Norma’s Coochie life was celebrated on Norfolk Beach on 31 August with more tall tales, a few laughs, and toasts of good cheer lubricated by something more festive than cups of tea, coffee and biscuits.

-Videos: Norma talks about the early days
+Videos: Norma shares memories of the early days

 Coochiemudlo Island Heritage Society opened its History Room one morning in August 2018 to hear Norma Green, a long time island resident, share her memories of Coochie and the Progress Association.
 The full video has been cut into three parts.